 Choosing how to keep your facility running smoothly is key.
 This involves understanding the specific needs, risks and operational priorities of your facility.
 A blend of reactive and proactive strategies often represents the most balanced approach, optimising both costs and operational reliability.

-At SFG20, we understand the challenges of developing and maintaining a practical maintenance plan composed of tens, hundreds or even thousands of individual assets and building elements, and so our team want to offer you as much as our guidance at possible.
+At SFG20, we understand the challenges of developing and maintaining a practical maintenance plan composed of tens, hundreds or even thousands of individual assets and building elements, and so our team want to offer you as much of our guidance as possible.